Natural homotopy of multipointed d-spaces: Introduction

 Section~\ref{sec:Moore-regular} expounds some very basic notions and results about Moore paths and the regular ones.
 Some facts are generalizations or adaptations of statements coming from \cite{Moore2,Moore3}.
 It is important to notice that, in this paper, we do work with constant paths as well.

 Section~\ref{sec:from-multi-to-continuous} constructs the functor $\cont$ from the category of multipointed $d$-spaces to the category of directed spaces.
 In this paper, a directed space means a $d$-space in Grandis' sense \cite[Definition~1.1]{mg}.
 We prefer this terminology, also sometimes used in the literature, to avoid any confusion with multipointed $d$-spaces.
+In fact, we prove that the category of directed spaces is a full reflective subcategory of the category of multipointed $d$-spaces in Theorem~\ref{thm:reflection}, the functor $\cont$ being the reflection.

 Section~\ref{sec:directed-paths-cellular-case} explores the basic properties of the directed paths of a cellular multipointed $d$-space.
 The important notion of discrete trace is introduced and it is proved that every directed path of a cellular multipointed $d$-space has a unique discrete trace.